sgalkina/svae_spectra/README.md

 Source code for the paper "Bi-modal Variational Autoencoders for Metabolite Identification Using Tandem Mass Spectrometry"

 Source code for training and evaluating SVAE and JMVAE models is provided for spectra-SMILES and spectra-fingerprints case.
-`data` folder contains the list of spectra identifiers used for training and testing.
+`data` folder contains the list of spectra identifiers used for training and testing and the example data for demonstrating the required format for testing and training.
+`experiments` folder contains the code for spectra preprocessing, model training and testing.
+`models` folder contains the bimodal VAE model classes.

+`data/train_ids.txt` is a list of MoNA and NIST identifiers used for training in the paper evaluations.
+`data/test_ids.txt` is a list of MoNA and NIST identifiers used for testing in the paper evaluations.

 ```
 usage: run.py [-h] -t TRAIN -v TEST [-u TRAIN_MOLECULES] -m MODEL [-k KEYWORD]